gouravs2001/Tindog/README.md

 # Tindog
 link:-https://gouravs2001.github.io/Tindog/
-It is a tindog landing page similar to tinder .
+It is a responsive tindog landing page similar to tinder .
-I used HTML,CSS & Bootstrap
+I used HTML,CSS & Bootstrap.